top of page

 3. Sold out & Discounts

 Users identified the issue of clicking on a item and then going into the checkout only to discover that the item was sold out.
-We now show the item as sold out from the beginning to alleviate this
+The application now show the item as sold out from the beginning to alleviate this

 Before = You could not tell which items were in stock or sold out